Skip to content

 “Kenneth L. Peters, principal of Beverly Hills High School, announced today that the faculty of the high school will travel to Sacramento on Thursday for a colloquium on new teaching methods.
 At the conference, anthropologist Margaret Mead, educator Robert Maynard Hutchins, and several others will speak to the audience.”

 After telling these and other details about the conference, Mr. Simms gave the class some time to compose the Lead.
-When they were finished, he picked up each student’s paper one-by-one and read it aloud, with his assessment of their work:
+When they were finished, he picked up each student’s paper one by one and read it aloud, with his assessment of their work:

 “Margaret Mead and Robert Maynard Hutchins will address the faculty,” “No!”